Maria Salviati: Descendants

 Salviati's descendants became crowned figureheads of Europe over the succeeding generations.
 Her grandson Francesco I de' Medici married Johanna of Austria; they were the parents of Eleonora de' Medici, who married Vincenzo I Gonzaga and was the mother of Francesco IV Gonzaga.
-Francesco and Johanna's other daughter was Marie de' Medici, who married Henry IV of France and was the mother of Louis XIII of France and Henrietta Maria of France.
-Louis was the father of Louis XIV of France, Henrietta Maria was the mother of Charles II of England and James II of England.
+Francesco and Johanna's other daughter was Marie de' Medici, who married Henry IV of France and was the mother of Louis XIII and Henrietta Maria of France.
+Louis was the father of Louis XIV, Henrietta Maria was the mother of Charles II of England and James II of England.